 The Bird

 Maybe making a whole turkey just isn’t in the cards for you this year.
 We’re here to say: that’s okay!
-During 2020, when many families had small Thanksgiving meals instead of huge family gatherings, we collectively learned that a roast turkey breast or a juicy roast chicken actually made fabulous substitutes.
+During the pandemic, when many families had small Thanksgiving meals instead of huge family gatherings, we collectively learned that a roast turkey breast or a juicy roast chicken actually made fabulous substitutes.

 Both of these cuts of meat are easier to find and far more affordable than a whole turkey; much easier to prepare; and truly just as delicious, especially when smothered in gravy!
 So, we encourage you to not despair if a whole turkey isn’t on your holiday table this year — we’ve got you covered with Nourish PA for a holiday chicken or turkey breast and a technique on how to dress and stuff a chicken like a Thanksgiving turkey.